An in-depth report on the causes, diagnosis, treatment, and prevention of gout.

 Symptoms of pseudogout resemble gout in some ways, but there are differences:

 - The first attack usually affects the knee.
 Other joints commonly affected are the shoulders, wrists, and ankles.
 At least two-thirds of cases affect more than one joint during a first attack.
 Pseudogout may involve any joint, although the small joints in the fingers or toes are not commonly affected.

 - The symptoms of pseudogout also appear more slowly than those of gout, taking days, rather than hours, to develop.

-- Pseudogout is more likely to first develop in elderly people, particularly those with osteoarthritis.
+- Pseudogout is more likely to first develop in older people, particularly those with osteoarthritis.

 Who Gets Pseudogout?

-Conditions that have a high risk of pseudogout in elderly patients include acute medical conditions, trauma, or surgery.
+Conditions that have a high risk for pseudogout in older patients include acute medical conditions, trauma, or surgery.
 Medical conditions linked to pseudogout include hypothyroidism, diabetes, gout, and osteoarthritis.
 Liver transplantation may also increase the risk.
 X-rays often show calcium deposits in the joint cartilage.
 This is not seen in uric acid gout.